notslang/jade-book/views/_ch3.md

 <p>Jade says Hello World!</p>
 ```

-You just wrap the variable that you want to use in `#{` and `}`, and everything in the curly braces is evaluated as code, rather than text. This can be used pretty much anywhere that text can.
+You just wrap the variable that you want to use in `#{` and `}`, and everything in the curly braces is evaluated as code, rather than text.
+This can be used pretty much anywhere that text can.
 But what if we don't just want to insert a variable, but want to do something more?

 ```jade
 p 2 times 3 is #{2 * 3}